 Where do you Pick Up my placenta from?

-In most scenarios I am able to pick up from your home or can meet a close family member or friend outside of the hospital (usually easiest to coordinate).
+In most scenarios I am able to pick up from your home or can meet a close family member or friend outside of the hospital Labour and Delivery Ward (usually easiest to coordinate).
 I serve birthing families all throughout Calgary.
 For clients outside of the city living in Okotoks, Airdire and Chochrane, I do offer options for pick up or drop off; please email me for further details.
 A discount is also available to those who would like to drop of their placenta directly to me.